PioniaPHP-project/pionia-docs/content/docs/documentation/operations/background-work.md

   noindex: false
 ---

-This guide is for DeskFlow developers who need **post-response work** — log activity after Alex gets a JSON response, or queue welcome emails without blocking the `member.create` action.
+This guide is for Pionia Shop developers who need **post-response work** — log activity after Ada gets a JSON response, or queue welcome emails without blocking the `customer.register` action.

 ## What you will learn